Ivo-Balbaert/The_Way_to_Jai/book/4_More_info_about_the_compiler.md

 The **x64 backend** was developed from scratch by J. Blow and his compiler team.
 It converts the internal byte-code to x64 machine code.
 It does fast but naive code generation, without any code optimization.
 It is intended to be used during the development phase, but because the difference in total compile-time between x64 and llvm is negligible, this isn’t necessary at this moment.

-During compilation , the time this takes is reported as:
+During compilation , the time this takes is for example reported as:
 _x64 time: 0.534119 seconds._

 The **LLVM backend** is the default.
-It can explicitly be specified with: `jai -llvm filename.jai`, but being the default -llvm can be left out.
+It can explicitly be specified with: `jai -llvm filename.jai`, but being the default, -llvm can be left out.
 In this LLVM compiler chain, the Jai internal byte-code is further converted to LLVM IR-code.

-LLVM is an external compiler [tool-chain](https://en.wikipedia.org/wiki/LLVM) that does much better code optimization, but at the expense of slower compilation speed.
+LLVM is an external compiler [tool-chain](https://en.wikipedia.org/wiki/LLVM) that does much more elaborate code optimization, but at the expense of slower compilation speed.
 You get all the LLVM optimizations for free, and the whole range of architectures and platforms LLVM targets.
 It's slower, but compiling a release build using LLVM is only needed for a definitive release or for specific platforms and targets.
 It is intended to be used in production, when deploying an app.

-During compilation , the time this takes is reported as:
+During compilation , the time this takes is for example reported as:
 _llvm time: 0.062771 seconds._

 The sum of front-end time and back-end time is then reported as: